 The European Water Association (EWA) was founded on 22 June 1981 of the International Trade Fair for Wastewater and Waste Disposal (IFAT) in Munich, Germany, as the European Water Pollution Control Association.
 The scope of the Association was enlarged in 1999 with the change of name to the European Water Association.

-Today, EWA consists today of about 23 European national associations each representing professionals and technicians for wastewater and water utilities, academics, consultants and contractors as well as a growing number of corporate member firms and enterprises.
+Today, the EWA consists of about 23 European national associations each representing professionals and technicians for wastewater and water utilities, academics, consultants and contractors as well as a growing number of corporate member firms and enterprises.
 EWA thus represents about 55,000 professional individuals working in the broad field of water management.